Docs

 Also check out this post from the Apollo blog: Making GraphQL Requests using HTTP Methods

-By default, almost every GraphQL IDE and client library takes care of sending s in a format that Apollo Server supports.
+By default, almost every GraphQL IDE and client library takes care of sending operations in a format that Apollo Server supports.
 This article describes that format, which is also described on graphql.org and in this preliminary spec.

 POST requests